-The McKinney Engineering Library closed on October 25, 2013 and its materials, staff, and services moved to the 6th floor of the Perry-Castañeda Library (PCL).
+The McKinney Engineering Library in ECJ closed on October 25, 2013.
+The engineering librarians and a portion of the materials moved to the 6th floor of the Perry-Castañeda Library (PCL).
 Other members of the staff were reassigned across the Libraries.
 The Reserves collection was moved to the Physics-Math-Astronomy Library (in a next-door building), with the hope that this location would be convenient for student use.
-The distributed collections and staff members were to remain in PCL until the completion of the Engineering Education and Research Center (EERC), which was originally scheduled for 2017.
+The distributed collections and staff members were to remain at the temporary locations until the completion of the Engineering Education and Research Center (EER), which was originally scheduled for 2017.

-In January, 2018 the McKinney Engineering Library reopened in the new Engineering Education and Research Center (EER 1.706).
-In addition to the collection, the new Library features a consultation room, printer, overhead scanner, and computer workstation area.
+In addition to the collection, the new Library has a small staff, a printer, an overhead scanner, a computer workstation area, and areas for study.
 Two seminar rooms on the level of the building below the Library were initially assigned to the Library but were removed from library scheduling authority in 2019.
 The Library continues to offer PubWEST and PubEAST access and to serve as a designated Patent and Trademark Resource Center (PTRC).
 It is a pick-up and drop-off location for print materials requested from storage and from interlibrary loan.
 The flag carried to the moon by astronaut and Engineering alum Alan Bean has traveled along to the new location.
 Likewise, the Alec replica statue and other Alec memorabilia bring the past to the newest incarnation of the UT Engineering Library.

 |Viola Belle Baker||1913 - 1918|